Al-Hasan al-Yusi

 Abu Ali al-Hassan ibn Masud al-Yusi (أبو علي الحسن اليوسي) (1631–1691) was a Moroccan Sufi writer.
 He is considered to be the greatest Moroccan scholar of the seventeenth century and was a close associate of the first Alaouite sultan Rashid.

 Of his autobiography, Al-Fahrasa (literally: academic journey), only the introduction and first section have survived and these were, until recently, unpublished.
-His better known text Al-Muhadrat (Conferences) also contains many autobiographical passages.
+His better known text Al-Muhadrat (Discourses) also contains many autobiographical passages.
 Both texts are remarkable for the author's frank discussions of childhood misdeeds, the pleasures of his conjugal sex life, and other intimate details of his personal life.
 Al-Yusi's Daliyya (poem of praise) of his Shaikh Muhammad b.
 Nasir al-Dari of the Zawiya Nasiriyya of Tamegroute, is famous both in Morocco and West Africa.